 Environmental Conditions and species/community responses across study areas and through time:

 The mean depth and bottom temperature of each region is shown in Table 1.
 EVOS extent (cite Figure 1, the map).
 Other larger perturbations, regime shifts, etc, during the study time (1984 - 2015).

 Response of species and communities (cite Figure 2).

+For both shallow and deep areas, community-level CV of mean density was lower (we hope!) than CVs of the 54 individual species (Fig. 2) … we could either compare community CV to mean CV of all 54 species, and/or say that community CV was less than xx% of individual species CVs.

 Diversity within and between study areas (both species and functional diversity/complementarity)

 Alpha diversity for shallow and deep (cite Figure 3).
 Beta diversity for shallow and deep (cite Figure 4).
-Functional diversity for shallow and deep (cite Figure 5).
+For all shallow and deep areas functional diversity was low (Colette note to self, I must calculate the max possible FDQ value for comparison, in order to make this argument) and did not differ between oil-exposed and unexposed areas (cite Figure 5).

 Community composition